Turnkey Infusion

 Are there any side effects or risks associated with infusions?

-After your infusion is complete, you'll be monitored for immediate reactions.
-Your healthcare provider will give you post-infusion care instructions, which may include dietary recommendations, activity limitations, or follow-up appointments.
+After your infusion is complete, you'll be monitored for any immediate reactions before you head home.
+Your care team will provide post-infusion instructions, which may include things to watch for, activity guidance, and any follow-up or repeat appointments you'll need.

 Most importantly, we're here for your safety and comfort.
 Ask our experienced team any questions about your infusion - no question is unimportant to us.